 - Don’t lie on the side of your hip replacement.
 If you lie on your unaffected side, keep a pillow between your legs to keep them from crossing.
 Also, be sure your foot is on the pillow so that the toes don’t dangle and turn inward.

-- Don’t lean forward when resting in bed such as adjusting blankets or pillows.
+- Don’t lean forward when resting in bed i.e. to adjust blankets or pillows.

 - Do sleep on your back with a pillow between your legs.
 Lots of people ask if they can lie on their stomach after hip replacement.
 The problem with lying on your stomach is that it causes your feet to turn too far out or too far in.
-When your feet turn too far out or in, the ball of your hip joint is at risk for popping out of the joint socket.
-After the ligaments and muscles in your hip have had a chance to heal for several months, ask your surgeon if it is OK for you to sleep on your stomach.
+Ask your surgeon if it is OK for you to sleep on your stomach.

 Restrictions on your movement have an effect on your daily activities and how you do them.
 These are changes that can help you manage these new limitations.